Value Binding in AutoComplete

 Enum binding

-Bind the enum data to the @bind-Value attribute of AutoComplete component.
-The following code helps you to get a string value from the enumeration data.
+Bind enum data to the AutoComplete with @bind-Value.
+The following example shows how to obtain a string value from enumeration data.

 <SfAutoComplete TValue="Values" TItem="string" Placeholder="e.g. Australia" Width="300px" DataSource="@EnumValues" @bind-Value="@SelectedValue">